 Natural Ways to Support the Health of the Cervix

 1. Don’t skip annual pap smears.
-PAPs screen for HPV.
+An HPV test can be done at the same time as a Pap.
+The HPV test is often done for women above the age of 30, but many women are opting to have this testing done sooner.
 High risk HPV strains cause no outward signs like warts.
 Genital warts are typically caused by low risk HPV strains.
 Aggressive strains of HPV and precancerous or cancerous lesions in the cervix can only be detected through screening.

 5. Drink green tea.
 Green tea is a major player in natural cancer protection.
 Impressively, epigallocatechin-3-gallate (EGCG) in green tea reduces HPV’s activity.
 In one test, an EGCG extract both stopped cancer cell growth and fought the HPV virus.
 While green tea consumption is often advised against while actively trying to conceive (TTC), because you may take a break from TTC while treating HPV, green tea may be worth considering.
 Further research is needed to determine the full scope of green tea in supporting cervical health.